idrm/create-panono-backup/README.md

 The current version of the backup tool will not save your album data.
 It will only download the individual panoramas.

 Each run of the app will download only panoramas that it has not downloaded before (assuming the destination folder is the same).
-If you change the `includeUpf` flag between runs it will not sync the change for already downloaded panoramas.
+If you change the `--includeUpf` flag between runs it will not sync the change for already downloaded panoramas.

 Be aware that each panorama can be anywhere from ~35M to ~140MB, depending upon if you're downloading the UPF packages.